top of page

 CONTROL

 (Now, in a time long before this in the Americas, we had our own times where religious folks abused power.
-Specifically the Priest Clan.
 They could see spiritual energy and see how it could be used against others for their own gain.
-While we didn't call it "magic" abilities allowed them to wield it in ways that caused great suffering to the people.
+While we didn't call it "magic," their abilities allowed them to wield it in ways that caused great suffering to the people.
 It wasn't in balance.
-We defeated them and triumphed over many generations but not without great loss and sacrifice.
-I share this because you are not alone this is not the first time this happened, and will not be the last.
-We persevered before, and we can do it again.)
+We defeated them and triumphed over many generations, but not without great loss and sacrifice.
+I share this because you are not alone.
+This is not the first time this happened, and will not be the last.
+We persevered before, and we can do so again).

 CRUSHING FOLK PRACTICES